 With the rapidly increasing number of backpackers and explorers looking for relaxing getaways in north India, the popularity of Kasol – a picturesque village in Kullu, stretched along river Parvati – has seen a sudden surge in the past five years.
 It’s on everybody’s checklist and the place hasn’t disappointed any of those who planned a Kasol trip based on feedback from friends; family and serious travel bloggers.

 Here’s a quick lowdown on places to explore, cafes to please the belly, and best experiences to indulge in, a complete first timer’s guide to Kasol.

 Though Kasol is a year-round destination, it is best visited during the summer months of May and June.
 However, people also love to visit the destination during the winter months of November to February.

 There is no dearth of scenic spots in Kasol, which means you’ll definitely come back with a lot of DPs and cover pictures.
-Treks and treads around include journeys to some amazing places near Kasol; such as Sar Pass, Yanker Pass, Pin Parbati Pass, and Kheerganga.
+You Kasol itinerary must include treks and treads to journey some amazing places near Kasol; such as Sar Pass, Yanker Pass, Pin Parvati trek, and Kheer Ganga trek.
 You might need to travel small distances in a jeep or a cab to reach the starting place.
-If tough climb is not your style, take a walk to Chalal, which is just 30 minutes away from Kasol.
+If a tough climb is not your style, take a walk to Chalal, which is just 30 minutes away from Kasol.

 For a feel of the rural life in these regions, visit Malana or Tosh.
-An isolated village 21 kms from Kasol, Malana is still untouched by modern lifestyle.
+An isolated village 21 km from Kasol, Malana is still untouched by the modern lifestyle.
 One of the oldest democracies of the world, Malana people claim that they are descendants of Alexander’s army, but the claim is highly debatable.
-Their descent however isn’t what makes this place so popular.
+Their descent, however, isn’t what makes this place so popular.
 It’s the Malana cream – premium hashish which is popular among Israelis, Europeans and Indian youth visiting Kasol.
 Rules of Malana residents are strict with respect to outsiders, but the village and its beauty are a sight to behold.
 Rocky terrains with pleasing greenery and rural homes are both charming and peaceful.

-Another gorgeous village is Tosh, 18 kms from Kasol.
-The road leading to Tosh is in a bad condition, so hiring a local cab is the best idea for those travelling by their own car.
-The ride might be bumpy, but for mountain lovers it is the ultimate place to be at.
+Another gorgeous village is Tosh, 18 km from Kasol.
+The road leading to Tosh is in a bad condition, so hiring a local cab is the best idea for those traveling by their own car.
+The ride might be bumpy, but for mountain lovers, it is the ultimate place to be at.
 Just tire yourself a bit more by going uphill to find a decent place to stay in.
-Some of the common stays that you can choose from are Pink Floyd Café, Shiva Mountain, Jackie Place Hotel Blue Diamond, Ashwin’s, Olive Garden, Mountain Goat Café and others.
+Some of the common cafes in Kasol that you can choose for fine dining are Pink Floyd Café, Shiva Mountain, Jackie Place Hotel Blue Diamond, Ashwin’s, Olive Garden, Mountain Goat Café and others.
 From here you can head to a small trek to Kulta glacier – not very beautiful a scene, but worth an easy trek for sure.

 The village however offers an unforgettable experience for those who love to unwind in the lap of nature; what’s better than a lazy evening spent gazing at the majestic Himalayas.
 Apart from its panaromic views and enchanting surroundings, Tosh has a lot of exhilarating activities for adventure lovers, one can explore a plethora of things to do in Tosh.
 Do not miss the spectacular sunset and sunrise here as you must definitely keep Tosh as a priority in your Kasol itinerary.

-Things To Do On Your Kasol Trip For A Memorable Experience
+5 Things To Do On Your Kasol Trip

 A lot has been written and blogged about the same cliché things to do in Kasol.
-While not all of them are absolutely useless, there’s a lot more to experience here – simple things that will give you simple joys.
+While not all of them are absolutely useless, there’s a lot more to experience here which this travel guide to Kasol will provide you with.

 Confused about where to stay?
 Tried camping in Kasol, if you really would like to explore the true nature of Kasol.
 While there are a few options, but try your luck at the Forest Department tents.
 Beautifully located beside the fiercely flowing Paravti, they offer one of most gorgeous morning and evening views in the valley.
 Also, the camps are quite comfortable and neatly maintained.
-Prices are as low as Rs 150 during the off season and Rs 300 during the peak summer (May-June).
+Prices are as low as Rs 150 during the off-season and Rs 300 during the peak summer (May-June).

 Suggested Read: 10 Fascinating Places To Wake Up On Your First Anniversary